onflow/cadence/docs/language.md

     }
 }
 ```
-This contract defines an interface and a resource
+This contract defines an resource interface `Receiver` and a resource `Vault`
 that implements that interface.
-But there is no way to create this resource,
+Currently, there is no way to create this resource,
 so it would not be usable.

 ```cadence,file=contract_invalid_create.cdc